Helsinki Olympic Stadium: History

 The 50th anniversary of the Helsinki Olympic Games hosted in the Helsinki Olympic Stadium was the main motif for one of the first Finnish euro silver commemorative coins, the 50th anniversary of the Helsinki Olympic Games commemorative coin, minted in 2002.
 On the reverse, a view of the Helsinki Olympic Stadium can be seen.
 On the right, the 500 markka commemorative coin minted in 1952 celebrating the occasion is depicted.

+There were plans to host the 2021 Superpesis finals at the Olympic Stadium, but opposition from the clubs about preferring best-of-5 finals instead of a single match, worries about the playing surface (Playing on natural grass and running track surface, in a sport that prefer artificial grass and sand), and scheduling conflicts, led the plan to be called off.

 Features

-The stadium's spectator capacity was at its maximum during the 1952 Summer Olympics with over 70,000 spectator places.
+The stadium's spectator capacity was at its maximum during the 1952 Summer Olympics with over 70,000 spectator places (this capacity was achieved by temporarily extending its upper tier on its north, west and south stands).
 Nowadays the stadium has 36,251 spectator places.
 During concerts, depending on the size of the stage, the capacity is 45,000–50,000.

 The tower of the stadium, a distinct landmark with a height of 72.71 m, a measurement of the length of the gold-medal win by Matti Järvinen in javelin throw of 1932 Summer Olympics.

-A youth hostel is located within the Stadium complex.